Epidemiology and Big Data

 Continuing Education

-Audience members listen to a presentation during EPI|Lifestyle 2025 at the Hyatt Regency New Orleans in New Orleans, Louisiana.
+Audience members listen to a speaker during Day 1 of EPI|Lifestyle 2025, at the Hyatt Regency New Orleans in New Orleans, Louisiana.

 The EPI Council focuses on population-based approaches to preventing cardiovascular diseases.
 The council’s mission is to lead the discovery and translation of science related to the distribution and determinants of cardiovascular disease with an emphasis on population approaches to prevent cardiovascular disease and improve cardiovascular health.